hovhannisyannarine/javascript-examples/README.md

   name and salary.
 Include a method to calculate annual salary.
 Create a subclass called 'Manager' that inherits from the 'Employee' class and adds a property for department.
 Override the annual salary calculation method to include bonuses for managers․

+Object
+1. Create an object which should have the key changeToUpperCase as setter/getter that should receive the text in lowercase and change to uppercase when we receive it.